-Book a Car Hire Newcastle and Save Money!
+Book a Cheap Car Hire in Newcastle and Save Money

 - No Cancellation Fees: Feel safe in knowing that if your plans change, you will not be charged.

 - $0 Booking Fees: No credit card details required to make your booking.

 - Save on time and money by comparing rental cars all at once

 - We compare all major car rental brands such as Avis, Budget, Thrifty, Europcar, Redspot and Hertz

 - LIVE chat: We provide real people to help you with your booking and other queries.

 - We have been helping drivers to book car hire in Newcastle -- and across Australia and the entire world -- for over 10 years!

 Did you know...

 In 2014, from the tens of thousands of rental car bookings made through our website, just under 50% of our customers booked an economy or compact vehicle.
 This proves you can zip around in a car rental Newcastle easily.